Sustainable Christmas

 You’ll need to find one sturdy enough to last a decade before it starts earning its stripes.
 As this is a real investment, look for ones made primarily with polyethylene (PE) rather than PVC, which is worse for the planet (and looks less realistic as well).

-Real Trees
+Real Trees:

-Your best option is to either rent a tree (try your local garden centre or nursery) or buy a potted tree with roots that you can use year after year.
+Your best option for a sustainable Christmas tree is to either rent a tree (try your local garden centre or nursery) or buy a potted tree with roots that you can use year after year.
 If that’s not an option, do bear in mind that even a typical tree is “farmed”, so another will be growing in its place for next year.
 Just make sure you choose one that was grown locally and sustainably.
 Look for the logos of the Forest Stewardship Council (FSC) and the Soil Association.

 Real trees are best kept away from landfill; it’s much better to have them chipped and spread on the garden or burnt.
 Burning them emits the carbon dioxide they’ve stored up, so there’s no net increase.
 Seasonal drop-off centres and recycling centres will be able to have your old tree chipped and used for mulch or compost.